 5. “Players who use open banking, not only come back frequently, they show higher average deposits”

+LeoVegas was one of the first iGaming operators to offer its players open banking payments at the end of 2020, through TrueLayer.
+Christian Reinheimer reports that customers are welcoming this new way to deposit:“We identified open banking as a technology innovation that we wanted to look into in 2019 and decided ultimately that this was a strategic choice for us, because of all the good things it brings for the player: the safety and the instant payments, but also the benefits for operators too.
 We’ve seen very good pickup – obviously everything that is new takes time to get user adoption, but the adoption we see now is pretty good.
 Open banking has taken quite a significant part of the share of newly depositing customers.
 What we’re even more happy about is that the people who have chosen open banking for their first deposit, come back and use it frequently.
 And not only that, they also show higher average deposits than what we see with cards or wallets.”

 The year of open banking

+So, what impact do our operators think open banking will make in iGaming in 2021?
 Natalie Dunne comments: “2021 is going to be the year that open banking breaks ground.
 We have so many drivers to make this one of our key payment methods… from a safer gambling perspective, an AML perspective, a regulatory perspective and because of the changing landscape in Europe.”